exile1205/AppDecrypt/readme.md

 A jailbroken iOS device(iPod Touch, iPhone, iPad) which install Cydia, terminal, openssh.

 After installing, you can access iDevice with ssh portal.
-Then putting the [dumpdecrypted](https://github.com/stefanesser/dumpdecrypted) into home directory from iDevice
+Then put the [dumpdecrypted](https://github.com/stefanesser/dumpdecrypted) into home directory from iDevice

 ##### USB Connect